Sahad-09/Sahad-Daily/README.md

 ## Features

-- Responsive design for seamless viewing on desktops, tablets, and mobile devices.
+- Responsive Design: Ensure a seamless and visually pleasing experience for readers on various devices, including desktops, tablets, and mobile devices.
-- Interactive components and animations to enhance user engagement.
+- Engaging User Interface: Incorporate interactive components and subtle animations to enhance user engagement and create an enjoyable reading experience.
-- Integration with external APIs for displaying gym class schedules, promotions, etc.
+- Content API Integration: Integrate with external APIs to fetch and display relevant mdx articles, providing users with up-to-date and diverse reading material.
-- TypeScript for type checking and enhanced code maintainability.
+- Rich Content Presentation: Utilize HTML5 for structuring content, supporting multimedia elements like images, videos, and interactive media for a compelling and informative presentation.
-- BMI calculator.
+- TypeScript for Code Quality: Implement TypeScript for improved code maintainability, type checking, and catching potential errors during development, ensuring a robust and efficient codebase.

 ## Technologies Used